dcdpr/did-btc1/chapters/Beacons.md

    1. Set `didDocument` to transformation of `didDocument` with `btc1Update`.
    1. If `didDocument` is not a valid DID document, raise InvalidDidUpdate error.
    1. If `didDocument.id` is not the same as the **did:btc1** identifier, raise InvalidDidUpdate error.
-   1. If `didDocument` has no BTC1 Beacon service types (i.e., no services where `service.type` is "BTC1Beacon"), raise InvalidDidUpdate error.
+   1. If `didDocument` has no ::BTC1 Beacon:: service types (i.e., no services where `service.type` is "BTC1Beacon"), raise InvalidDidUpdate error.
    1. If `targetVersionId` is defined and `didDocument.versionId` = `targetVersionId`, terminate.
 1. If `targetVersionId` is defined and `didDocument.versionId` ≠ `targetVersionId`, raise InvalidDidUpdate error.
 1. If `targetVersionId` is not defined: